-On a more pragmatical side, another attractive quality that this property offered was that we could sleep, eat, get ready all in one place and the ceremony was less than 5 minutes walk.
+Another attractive quality of this property was that we could sleep, eat, get ready all in one place and the ceremony was less than 5 minutes walk.
 We had 85 guests at our wedding and 62 were able to stay at the venue.

-After dinner former Strictly Come Dancing UK choreographer Richard Marcel, one of our guest and dearest friend of mine, took everyone through a super fun salsa class.
+After dinner former Strictly Come Dancing UK choreographer Richard Marcel, one of our guest and dearest friend, took everyone through a fun salsa class.

 The morning of the wedding I woke up just before 6am after 4 hours sleep.
 After tossing and turning for a good half an hour I decided to go for a run.
 I headed then to the Eremo of Montesiepi, a little old chapel on top of the hill built in honour of San Galgano.
 After sprinting my way up I was rewarded by one of the most spectacular sunrises.
 I spent a few minutes contemplating the surroundings, inhaling the greatness of where I was and I feel that from that moment onwards the day truly began.

 Once back at the Agriturismo I had breakfast surrounded by friends, family and my bridal party.
-It was so fun having everyone I love around me, I wished that moment never ended.
+It was so fun having everyone I love around me, I wish I could freeze that moment in time.

 In a blink of an eye it was time to get ready.
-The preparations involved lots of prosecco laughters and funny moments – like the face groomsmen trying to make each others bow ties.
+The preparations involved lots of prosecco, laughters and funny episodes – like the face groomsmen trying to make each others bow ties…

-I kept calm up until one hour before the wedding, from then it is all a confused vortex of emotions.
+I kept calm up until one hour before the wedding, from then it is all a confused climax of emotions.

-I’ve never totally understood why people cry at weddings until the moment my mum helped me in my wedding dress or when I read the letter Paul wrote for me, or again when my dad saw me and we started to walk to the abbey.
+I’ve never totally understood why people cry at weddings until the moment my mum helped me in my wedding dress or when I read the letter Paul wrote for me, or again when my dad saw me in my dress and we walked to the abbey.

-After months of expectations trying to imagine how would that walk might have been, there I was.
-And when I cross Paul’s eyes filled up with tears I knew I couldn’t stop myself from holding back.
+After months of expectations and trying to imagine how would that walk have been, there I was.
+And when I crossed Paul’s eyes filled up with tears I couldn’t hold back.

-All of the sudden a space that looked huge, felt very little and I felt everyone connected in this highly emotional moment.
+All of the sudden a space that looked huge, felt very little and I everyone seemed connected by this highly emotional moment.

-The flower decorations were minimal and beautiful: you can’t compete with the beauty which surrounded us.
-So we kept it super simple: branches of olive and eucalyptus were connecting the chairs like a garland and we had the same bundles of branches over on the top table mixed with candles of various height.
+The flower decorations were minimal: you can’t compete with the beauty which surrounded us.
+So we kept it super simple: branches of olive and eucalyptus were linking the chairs like a giant garland and we had the same bundles of branches on the top table mixed with candles.

 The ceremony lasted about 40 minutes.

-More emotions came out during the ring exchange/vows moment: we chose to prepare our own personalised vows and there wasn’t one single dry eye in the whole abbey (even my mum who doesn’t understand English cried!)
+More emotions came out during the ring exchange/vows moment: we wrote our own personalised vows and there wasn’t one single dry eye in the whole abbey (even my mum who doesn’t speak English cried!)

-There was the kiss…everyone applauded, also Coco who probably got scared, started barking and everyone thought we trained her to da that – Funny.
+There was the kiss…and there were cheers, also Coco started barking – who probably got scared, but everyone thought we trained her to do it at the right time.

 My godparents were in charge of the readings: one in English, the Key of Love, and one in Italian, L’inno all’Amore.

-The major who was officiating the marriage gave a lovely final speech and gifted me a bunch of beautiful roses, that she said those are the ones you dry and keep as a memory.
-So I will.
+The major who was officiating the marriage gave a lovely final speech and gifted me a bunch of beautiful roses, that she defined as those ones which you dry and keep as a memory.

-Three of my cousins who are siblings were our official orchestra.
-Each of them plays a different instrument: cello, violin and piano and they did a great job at beautifully accompany the whole ceremony.
+My cousins, who are also siblings, formed our orchestra.
+Each of them played a different instrument: cello, violin and piano.
+They did a great job at beautifully accompany the whole ceremony.

-We then made our way back at the Agriturismo and we’ve been welcomed by a delicious reception (which Paul and I didin’t really have the chance to taste) and live music in boho style – the dj was singing and playing guitar on a ball of hay…Brilliant!
+We then made our way back at the Agriturismo and we’ve been welcomed by a delicious reception (which Paul and I didn’t really have the chance to taste) and live music – the dj was singing and playing guitar sitting on a ball of hay…Brilliant!

 After the majestic feel of the abbey we wanted a cosy, rustic feel for our reception.
 We had lots of wooden details, barrels, hay bales with a magical touch given by the fairy lights and lots of candles everywhere.
 We made a Pinterest board for inspiration which we shared both with the florist and the team at the venue.